 Finally, point out and show your kids how good it feels to stretch.
 Self-esteem is earned, and is flows from stretching ourselves and succeeding.
 It even flows from stretching ourselves and stumbling, so long as we get up and keep stretching.
 Self-esteem is not about doing things that are easy.
 It’s about stretching to do things that are outside of our comfort zone.
 Only after we really try at something can we feel proud of ourselves.
 It is as simple as that.

-Opportunities for bravery can offer optimal vehicles for growth and self esteem that over time become the stepping stones of our life’s journey, and the seeds of our wisdom.
-Bravery is the gateway to turning these lemons into lemonade!
+Encouraging bravery in kids starts with recognizing its value in overall growth and happiness.
+Opportunities for bravery are almost everywhere, and can offer optimal vehicles for growth and self esteem.
+Over time, these experiences become the stepping stones of our life’s journey, and the seeds of our wisdom that give us the confidence we need to keep doing it.